ppy/osu-wiki/news/2021-03-02-mappers-report-february.md

 ### NAT Retirement

-After exactly 3 years as QAT/NAT, [Lasse](https://osu.ppy.sh/users/896613) decided to step down from the NAT.
-But he won't be completely gone as he will continue to be present within the mapping and modding community as Beatmap Nominator now, raising his modding activity even higher.
+After exactly 3 years of serving in the QAT/NAT, [Lasse](https://osu.ppy.sh/users/896613) decided to step down from his position.
+However, he will continue to be present within the mapping and modding community as a Beatmap Nominator.
+As a consequence, we'll surely witness a huge boost in his modding activity that is already touching the heavens!

 Thank you for all the hard work!